fabelkr/seminarPRG/Calculator/README.md

 If you wanted to see the proscess, how I was making myself sure if the app works, or not, I recommend you to uncomment all of the commented "//service checkups" code.
 It may help understanding how this app works.

 Also I have one or two "TODO:" in my code.
 This is the code, I used before but then I optimised it, or simply did not want it.

+The program can process powers if the input is in correct input fe.: "2pow3", but it cannot be used in te context of an expression, otherwise it doesnt work.

 ## Table of Contents